Zywave/booster/src/_areas/design-system/components/progress-bars.md

 #### Indeterminate

-Indeterminate indicators express an unspecified amount of time.
-Use indeterminate indicators when the duration or progress of a process is unknown or variable.
+Indeterminate Progress bars are best used when the duration or progress of a process is unknown or variable.
 They reassure users that the system is working and prevent the perception of delays as errors or failures.

 Indeterminate progress bars move along a fixed track continually until the process is complete.